Akihabara is the otaku capital of Japan and is a great place to spend a few hours — whether you’re into anime or not.

 7. Stop by Kanda Myojin Shrine

-Akihabara’s not all neon and niche sleaze.
+Akihabara’s not all neon and niche fandoms.
 Kanda Myojin is a tranquil space that has special significance for the IT crowd, with professionals coming from all over the country to seek a blessing for their innovations.
 The shrine, which was founded over 1270 years ago, is a quirky mix of tradition and tech, and a welcome respite from the visual overload of its surroundings.

 Kanda Myojin Shrine